Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 _Colored_\
 _Can be Illegal_\

 This card symbolizes a pact between you and another player.
-Other players Pacts are placed openly next to your Color Token on the table after you receive them.\
+Pacts are placed openly next to your Color Token on the table.\
-It can only be traded for another Pact card and only you can trade with your Pact card.
-When discarded or paid as a fine it is removed from the game.
+They can only be traded for another Pact card and only you can trade with your Pact card.

 If you have someone else's Pact card you cannot:
 - use a Social card on them